jamdotjar/ultraterm/JOURNAL.md

 SHIT, the esp32s3 doesn't support A2dp, so now I need a completely differnt chip, that'll be in a different form factor. yay. why do things keep going wrong. ( granted, I should have researched better, but I thought the s3 would work ).

 I found a suitable replacement board, the TinyPico.
-It it a fair bit more expensive, but i'm under budget so I think it's fine. after a lot of checking, it has everything I need:
+It it a fair bit more expensive, but I'm under budget so I think it's fine. ( also, the other board would have required me to get a hotplate, which would have been an additional $20 anyways ) after a lot of checking, it has everything I need:
 - Battery management
 - USBC
 - Small footprint